Overview

 Use Citymapper for the most intuitive real-time navigation and precise station exit details, while MooneyGo is the essential choice for purchasing and validating digital transit tickets and parking in Rome.

-Train / Tram / Metro
+Train & Metro

 Price and Time